 Tom once asked a question: “There are so many papers on visual recognition.
 If every paper improves state of the art by 0.1%, will the problem be solved after 1000 papers?”
 I did not know how to answer this question well until I have worked for one decade in different companies and projects.
 The key is, most evaluation sets of machine learning benchmarks (except a few in well-defined scenarios such as Jeopardy, AlphaGo, and etc.) are limited and biased.
 In theory, we can easily achieve 100% accuracy on a non-degenerate training set.
 We can also keep improving the accuracy on limited testing sets by adding priors or context.
 But the accuracy of the testing set is not reliable in real-world applications.
 The unseen examples will often defeat machine learning models, which work well in the limited evaluation scenarios.

 A solution to address the above problem is to enlarge the evaluation set.
 But this answer often makes me a bit frustrated.
 On the one hand, the barrier of data collection and cost may prevent academic researchers from competing with companies with more resources.
 On the other hand, data engineering becomes more important than everything else in the industry.
 I was planning to ask Tom when I meet him next time: what do you think of the current data-hungry paradigm?
-Can we still aim for elegant and beautiful algorithms for your compression and 3D motion estimation?
+Can we still aim for elegant and beautiful algorithms as your compression and 3D motion estimation work?
 Unfortunately, I can never meet him again, and can not ask him this question.

 But I can imagine, Tom will use his humor to answer my question.
 I find out an email he sent out two years ago: